akinolaemmanuel49/URL-Shortener-Service/README.md

 # URL Shortener Service

 A URL shortener service built with FastAPI, PostgreSQL, and Auth0 for authentication.
-This service allows users to shorten URLs, retrieve original URLs, list their shortened URLs, and delete them.
+This service allows users to shorten URLs, retrieve the original URLs, list their shortened URLs, and delete them.

 ## Features